listinvest/GoLancer/README.md

 Ransomware PoC implementation built in Golang.<nl>
 <nl>
-- Encrypts files using 256-bit AES-CTR with random nonces<nl>
+- Encrypts files using 256-bit AES-CTR with random initialization vectors per file.<nl>
 - Encryption (and decryption) runs in parallel if enough logical cores are availible.
-Files are split into chunks and each chunk is encrypted (or decrypted) in it's own goRoutine.<nl>
+List of files are split into chunks and each chunk is encrypted (or decrypted) in it's own goRoutine.<nl>
-- AES key is encrypted with 2048 OAEP RSA public key and sent to a webserver via form POST request
+- AES key is encrypted with 2048 OAEP RSA public key and sent to a webserver via form POST request.